As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "So stimulant-related death, really, you shouldn't see it affect so many young people," Coffin says.

-The San Francisco AIDS Foundation runs a 12-week program to help men who have sex with men stop using meth called Positive Reinforcement Opportunity Project (PROP).
-The project's program manager Rick Andrews has noticed a trend in older men coming in for help.
+The San Francisco AIDS Foundation runs a 12-week program called Positive Reinforcement Opportunity Project to help men who have sex with men stop using meth.
+The project's program manager, Rick Andrews, has noticed a trend in older men coming in for help.

 "Older gentlemen who grew up in the time of HIV and AIDS initially, maybe they led very safe lifestyles, and now they're older," he says.